 top of page

-I-130 Petition for Family & Relatives
+Green Card for Family & Relatives

 Form I-130, Petition for Alien Relative is a petition filed by U.S. citizen or permanent resident (petitioner) on behalf of a family member (beneficiary) to receive permanent residence.
 This petition establishes the family relationship between petitioner and beneficiary.